-You’ve landed on this blog either a) because you’re interested in link building, b) because it said you can get something for free in the headline or c) because you are hoping for a quick, free an easy way to build links back to your site.
+You’ve landed on this blog either a) because you’re interested in link building, b) because it said you can get something for free in the headline or c) because you are hoping for a quick, free and easy way to build links back to your site.

 Well, the truth of it is, nothing ever comes for free.
 Hence the asterisk.

 The techniques described in this blog won’t cost you anything in terms of tools.
-Everything mentioned in here can be done through the free versions of the various tools mentioned.
+Everything mentioned here can be done through the free versions of the various tools mentioned.

 So what’s the cost I hear you say?